-Plants rely on their cells being full of water to provide support.
-When water is in short supply, their cells shrink and the plant begins to wilt.
-Most wilted plants recover once watered, but try not to let them wilt regularly.
-Instead, look for the early warning signs; feel the compost with your fingers and if it feels dry to the touch, then water.
-Dry compost looks pale and weighs less than when damp, so if in doubt, lift your plant to see if it’s heavy.
-When a plant is severely droughted, the compost may shrink away from the pot, so any water will run straight through.
-If this happens, stand the pot in a basin filled with water and leave it there until the compost has expanded.
+Plant leaves are full of tiny, water-filled cells that help them retain their shape.
+If not watered regularly, the cells shrink and the leaves begin to wilt.
+Most wilted plants recover quickly after watering, but it’s best not to let them wilt regularly.
+Instead, look for other signs such as dry compost.
+If compost feels dry to the touch, then water.
+Dry compost also looks pale and weighs less than when damp, so if in doubt, lift your plant to see if it’s heavy.
+If the compost is really dry it may shrink away from the pot, so any water will run straight through.
+If this happens, stand the pot in a basin filled with water and leave it there until the compost has expanded again.

 When your house plant is too wet

-While these rules work for most regular house plants, there are a few groups that need special treatment.
+While the above rules work for most houseplants, there are some that need special treatment.
 Carnivorous plants hail from bogs and marshes, so they need wet compost at all times.
 At the opposite end of the spectrum, desert cacti and succulents need much less water.
-In summer, water regularly, but in winter give only the bare minimum to succulents and keep cacti completely dry.
-Orchids can be challenging as their potting compost always looks dry, but don’t be tempted to water too often as their fleshy roots rot readily.
+In summer, water these regularly, but in winter give only the bare minimum to succulents and keep cacti completely dry.
+Orchids can be challenging as their potting compost always looks dry, but don’t be tempted to water too often as their fleshy roots may rot.
 With moth orchids (Phalaenopsis), wait until the roots look a silver colour before watering (the roots turn green when wet).
-With all others, water with caution, if the pot feels light when lifted.

 Feature by Dr. Ross Bayton.